-Considering Eq. (\ref{eq16}), the LHS is not the gradient of a scalar, which means that corresponds to non-equilibrium behaviour of thermodynamics, the Clausius relation is not satisfied.
+Considering Eq. (\ref{eq16}), the left-hand side is not the gradient of a scalar, which means that this corresponds to non-equilibrium behaviour of thermodynamics, and the Clausius relation is not satisfied.
 Thus, the Clausius relation should be replaced by the entropy balance relation \cite{grth3}

 where $\mathrm{d}_i S$ is the entropy produced inside the system caused by irreversible transformations of the system \cite{en1}.
-Then in order to resolve the contradiction with energy-momentum conservation, we assume $\mathrm{d}_i S$ as the following form
+Then, in order to resolve the contradiction with energy-momentum conservation, we assume $\mathrm{d}_i S$ as the following form

 Substituting $\mathrm{d}_i S$ in relation (\ref{eq17}) results in

 Again, for all null vectors $k^{\mu}$ we should have